 Skip to content

 Maybe you’ve been pretty good this year.
-You cleaned your room when Mom asked you to, didn’t mouth off to Dad as much, and held back from hitting your little brother when he broke your earbuds.
+You cleaned your room when Mom asked you to, weren’t as snarky to your father, and held back from hitting your little brother when he broke your earbuds.
 You got A’s and B’s at school, never missed an assignment, and earned Employee of the Month at your job.
-You put money in the collection plate, sent Valentines to elderly church members, and didn’t cheat on your boyfriend.
+You put money in the collection plate, sent valentines to elderly church members, and didn’t cheat on your boyfriend.

-Okay, so perhaps you snapped at your brother a lot, regularly gossiped about one of your friends, and let your eyes linger too long on a hot guy who wasn’t your boyfriend.
-Santa will understand … right?
+Except you snapped at your brother a lot, regularly gossiped with one of your friends, and let your eyes linger too long on a hot guy who wasn’t your boyfriend.
+Santa will understand, right?

-What if he takes into account all the times your heart wasn’t in the right place, or the times you were envious of someone, or the times you blew off a responsibility…?
+What if he takes into account all the times your heart wasn’t in the right place, or the times when you were envious of someone, or the times you blew off a responsibility?

 difference between God and Santa